New South Wales S set: Replacement

+The destination indicators were also retained as it would have cost too much to have them removed; they were painted over instead.
+These cars were renumbered T4701–T4723 and were easy to recognise as they have an open space were the pantograph once was.

 During their history, S sets operated on all Sydney lines.
 The last six car R sets were deemed life expired in August 2012, with all carriages formed into four car S sets (which were typically operated in pairs).

 The last sets were transferred from Mortdale to Flemington in March 2013 bringing an end to their operation on Eastern Suburbs & Illawarra services.
 However, one set remained operational through parts of March and April on the line.
 In May 2014, all Hornsby sets were transferred to Flemington.

 All remaining 498 carriages were to be replaced by A sets from 2012, with the last scheduled for replacement in 2015.
 In March 2013, it was revealed that forty eight S sets would need to be retained after the full introduction of the A sets, as the option to build further A sets had lapsed, meaning no trains had been ordered for the South West Rail Link.

 The last Series 1 power car was withdrawn in January 2014.
 The final A set was delivered in June 2014.
 Following the delivery of the final A sets, Sydney Trains retained 48 four-car sets (192 carriages).

 In June 2014, the government announced that all timetabled services except those on the T7 Olympic Park shuttle, would be operated by air-conditioned trains.
 With the introduction of a new timetable in November 2017, 40 four car sets were temporarily required to operate the weekday service, while the B sets were delivered.
 This meant that S sets would once again be scheduled to operate services on all lines in Sector 2.